enocol/Metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Above all, to Almighty Allah be the Glory.
+Many thanks goes to Nelson Sakwa on Behance for the design inspiration.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>